 “You see,” he said, “the important thing is not always to win.
 The important thing is always to hope.”

-As Buckeye fans today celebrate the love of their lives (oh, and also their significant others and family members), they do so in a renewed climate of excitement about the new coaching administration (inspired by Coach Hayes) and that builds on just a little over a year of amazing on and off the field events.
+As Buckeye fans today celebrate the love of their lives (oh, and also their significant others and family members), they do so in a climate of excitement about the future of the program which builds on a little over two years of amazing on and off the field events.

 So, today more than ever, St. Woody was right- “The important thing is always to hope.”